It's important to understand your pension is an investment so its value can go down as well as up and you may get back less than was paid in.

 Pay more, get more?

-Your pension plan may be more rewarding than other investment vehicles, because the money you pay in is topped up by the government.
-Normally for every £1 paid into your plan, at least 20p of it is made up of tax benefits.
+Normally for every £1 paid into your pension plan, at least 20p of it is made up of tax benefits.
 This happens automatically.
 Your employer may even pay in more too.

 If you want to, you can increase your contributions through MyPension .